adamsilver/fdpb/02-a-checkout-flow.md

 In chapter one, “A Registration Form,” we had to ask users for an email address.
 We can reuse that pattern here saving us the effort of solving the same problem again from scratch.

 There is, however, an opportunity to adapt the content to fit this context better.
 By that I mean, users may wonder why their being asked for an email address just to purchase something.
-One of the main takeaways from chapter one, was the need to justify the existence of each and every form field.
+One of the main takeaways from chapter one was the need to justify the existence of each and every form field.

-Here, it's because we can send users a receipt of purchase, which is essential when checking out anonymously.
-Additionally that email might also provide details about how to return it.
+Here, it's because we can send users a receipt of purchase, which is particularly important if checking out anonymously.
+Additionally the email may provide details about how to return it.
 We can tell users this transparently via the hint text.

 ![We need this to send you a receipt](./images/02/email-field.png)

-*(Note: the button's positioning and styling is the same as what was set out in “A Registration Form”.
-But the label is set to “Continue” which implies progress and is perfectly suited to the linear checkout flow)*.
+*(Note: the button's positioning and styling is the same as set out in “A Registration Form”.
+But the label is set to “Continue” which implies progress and is better suited to the linear checkout flow)*.

 ## 2. Mobile Phone

 Like the email field, we should be asking ourselves why we're asking for their phone number.
 We know that the courier offers real-time text messages on the day of delivery.
 But the customer doesn't.
-So we tell them via the hint - this pattern doesn't just pertain to formatting rules.
+So we tell them via the hint.
+Remember, the hint is not just for formatting rules - it's for anything that will help users fill out the field.
 This transparency builds trust, reduces friction, and promotes the feature all at the same time.

 ![Mobile screen](./images/02/mobile-field.png)